David Mulligan, MD, FACS

 “If transplant surgeons don’t have these organs, it’s like having one hand tied behind our back, and we are unable to help our patients,” Dr. Mulligan says.
 “I think we can do better.”

-Dr. Mulligan is also a professor of transplant surgery at Yale School of Medicine, and has served as chair of the Liver and Transplant Committee for United Network for Organ Sharing.
+Dr. Mulligan is also a professor of surgery at Yale School of Medicine and president of the United Network of Organ Sharing (UNOS)/Organ Procurement Transplant Network (OPTN).